InfamousMusicify/Mark-Recall/README.md

 __Mark/Recall Entities: (Mark: 0)__
 Cycle Mark to 0 to use Entity Recall.
-Use ''Mark'' near any entity to Mark it.
+Use ''Mark'' near any Mob/Player to Mark them.  (can have multiple marked entities, marks 1 at a time)
 Use ''Recall'' to summon them at will.
+Sneak and Right Click ''Recall'' to teleport to nearest marked entity.
+Sneak and Right Click ''Mark'' to Un-Mark nearest entity.  (unmarks 1 at a time)
-Sneak and move a little, Right Click ''Recall'' to see whos marked.
+Sneak and Right Click ''Cycle Mark'' to see whos marked.
 (Wont summon entities if active)
-Sneak and move a little, Right Click ''Mark'' to Un-Mark nearest entity.  (unmarks 1 at a time)
-Right click ''Mark/Recall'' to reset sneak.

 __Command:__

      /function markrec:uninstall  (unisntall the datapack)